marten/soundcheck/README.markdown

 " Write the file and run tests for the given filename
     :w
     :silent !echo;echo;echo;echo;echo;echo;echo;echo;echo;echo
-    if match(a:filename, '\.feature$') != -1
-        exec ":!bundle exec cucumber " . a:filename
-    else
+    " For terminal Vim:
     exec ":!soundcheck " . a:filename

+    " For graphical Vim:
     "call Send_to_Tmux("soundcheck " . a:filename . "\n")
-    end
 endfunction

 function!
 SetTestFile()
-" Set the spec file that tests will be run for.
+    " Set the spec file that tests will be run for. let t:grb_test_file=@% endfunction
-    let t:grb_test_file=@%
-endfunction